-The first thing to consider when adding or upgrading insulation in your home is do you want to do it yourself or have a professional insulation company come in and perform the job.
-Choosing to do it yourself may save you money, but you will be responsible purchasing all the components, equipment, and use your own time doing the work (typically a multi-day project).
-Also, if something should go wrong, you’ll have to pay to repair any issues.
-Plus, a job in your attic or crawlspace leaves much to be desired.
+The first thing to consider when adding or upgrading insulation in your home is do you want to do it yourself or have an expert insulation contractor come in and perform the work.
+Doing it yourself may save you money, but you will have to purchase all the components, equipment, and use your own time doing the job (typically a two-day project).
+Also, if something goes wrong, you’ll have to pay to fix any issues.
+Plus, a job in your attic or crawlspace can be exhausting and uncomfortable.

 The usual cost of blown-in insulation installation is between $1000 and $1500.
-We see that most consumers spend between $900 and $1900 to have blown-in insulation installed.
-Undoubtedly, the lower end of the cost estimate is due to “do it yourself” installations.
-But, the main takeaway is that even with a moderate investment you can drastically improve the energy efficiency of your home while also improving your comfort.
+We discover that most consumers spend between $900 and $1900 to have blown-in insulation installed.
+Undoubtedly, the lower end of the cost estimate reflects “do it yourself” installations.
+But, the main takeaway is that even with a modest investment you can significantly upgrade the energy efficiency of your home while also improving your comfort.

-So with the possible savings, why wouldn’t you just install insulation yourself?
+So with the probable savings, why wouldn’t you just install insulation yourself?

 Another thing to keep in mind is equipment.
-To properly install insulation you usually need specific equipment.
-You can rent equipment to install insulation, but the standard of the equipment, like the quality of the actual insulation, it typically higher with a professional insulation installation business.
-Plus you don’t have to worry about whether you are running the equipment appropriately.
+To properly install insulation you usually need special equipment.
+You can rent equipment to put in insulation, but the quality of the equipment, like the quality of the actual insulation, it usually higher with an expert insulation installation business.
+Plus you won’t have to worry about whether you are running the equipment appropriately.

-Not only can adding insulation help you save money on your energy bills, you can also receive a tax credit amount of 10% of the cost, up to $500.
+Not only can upgrading insulation help you save money on your energy bills, you can also receive a tax credit amount of 10% of the cost, up to $500.

-Remember while you’re getting your home ready for winter, Parker Pearce Service Experts Heating & Air Conditioning is currently offering discounts on furnace tune-ups, home comfort systems, and complete home insulation options.
-Call 301-476-4577 today to schedule your service appointment and make sure your furnace is ready to keep you safe and warm all winter!
+Remember while you’re getting your home ready for winter, Parker Pearce Service Experts is currently offering discounts on furnace tune-ups, heating and cooling systems, and complete home insulation options.
+Call 301-476-4577 today for your service appointment and make sure your furnace is ready to keep you safe and cozy all winter!